What is Data Science?

 Data Science Use Cases

-A single source of trustworthy data empowers an organization with analytical capabilities to derive actionable business intelligence across all activities.
+A singular, reliable data source equips an organization with the analytical prowess to extract actionable business intelligence across all operations.

 With Data Science and AI, the Possibilities are Endless

-The traditional value chain activities are evolving at speed, but so too is the competitive landscape where rivalry is shifting from defined verticals and industries to broad ecosystems.
+Traditional activities in the value chain are evolving at a rapid pace, as is the competitive landscape, where competition is shifting from specific industries to comprehensive ecosystems.

-We see this in the transition from automobiles to mobility solutions.
-Companies like Spotify are a great example of how users services have entered the mainstream.
-Consumers are now paying to access things temporarily with hyper-personalization that they used to buy outright.
+This is evident in the transition from cars to mobility solutions.
+Companies like Spotify are a prime example of how user services have entered the mainstream.
+Consumers are now paying for temporary access to things they used to buy outright, all with hyper-personalization.

-From Banking to fintech platforms, production lines to intelligent factories traditional boundaries are collapsing almost everywhere.
-Competitors are coming from new directions and pursuing different goals from those of familiar rivals.
+From banking to fintech platforms, from production lines to smart factories – traditional boundaries are collapsing almost everywhere.
+Competitors are emerging from new directions, pursuing different objectives than familiar rivals.

 Data Science and the use of AI is Industry Agnostic